jakepanitz/Tetris/README.md

 # Tetris
-Tetris game made with React.
+Tetris game made with React and css-grid.

 ### Running: